New Year, new diet for your dog?

 In Australia, consumers are questioning the commercial dog food diet and are looking for healthier alternatives in the masses.
 In fact, 20% of dogs who come to Lyka are already eating a fresh, minimally-processed diet.

 So how does legacy dog food fall short?
 Kibble production is optimised for shelf life not nutrition.
-The production involves high heat processing – at 300 degrees Celsius plus – to guarantee a shelf life of up to 25 years.
+The production involves high heat processing – at 200 degrees Celsius – to guarantee a shelf life of up to 25 years.
 With the increase in shelf life comes a decrease in nutritional value.
 The high heat destroys the natural nutrients in the raw ingredients, and synthetic vitamins & minerals are added in their place.
 These supplements are added to redeem the processing effect of dry food, which begs the question – why process natural food in the first place?

 Growing evidence suggests that synthetic supplements in dog kibble can’t replace the nourishment of real food.
 “In our integrative veterinary hospital, All-Natural Vet Care, we are increasingly seeing dogs coming to our clinic with chronic health conditions especially metabolic, degenerative, inflammatory and cancerous diseases”, says Dr. Matthew Muir, director, and veterinarian at All-Natural Vet Care.